snakemake/snakemake-executor-plugin-slurm/docs/further.md

 #### Reporting Bugs and Feature Requests

 We welcome bug reports and feature requests!
-Be sure to only report bugs related to _this_ plugin as an (https://github.com/snakemake/snakemake-executor-plugin-slurm/issue)[issue to the plugin repo on GitHub].
-All other issue reports should either go to the (https://github.com/snakemake/snakemake/issues)[Snakemake main repository] or to other plugin repositories of Snakemake (or even to your friendly cluster administrator, if an issue is a cluster relate one).
+Please report only those bugs related to _this_ plugin as an [issue to the plugin repo on GitHub](https://github.com/snakemake/snakemake-executor-plugin-slurm/issue).
+All other issues should be directed either to the [Snakemake main repository](https://github.com/snakemake/snakemake/issues) or to the appropriate Snakemake plugin repository (or, if the issue is cluster‑related, to your cluster administrator).

 ### Specifying Account and Partition